mstocco/mariostoc.co/content/traininglog/20201011-ironman2021-46weeksout.md

 ### NOTES
 Total Time: **0 minutes**

 I was rolling with the lacrosse ball during the Seahawks game last night and I found a new hotspot on the lateral side of my left soleus.
-The hotspot's from last week (right quad, right glute med) have gone away.
+The hotspots from last week (right quad, right glute med) have worked themselves out.

 Last night I slept soundly.